KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Where to get help
 ![](djangocon-us-2024-recap-images/jack-where-to-get-help.png)

-Jack gave a shout to Ken Whitesell for his prolific question-answering in the Django Forum!
+Jack gave a shout out to Ken Whitesell for his prolific question-answering in the Django Forum!

 Jack encouraged the audience to document your process.
 ![](djangocon-us-2024-recap-images/jack-write-down-your-troubleshooting-process.png)